Judgment by an omniscient deity is an important, common theme among the world religions.

 The possibility of the necessary type of free for this judgment to make sense is under increasing scrutiny by scientists and philosophers.
 As we learn more about the mind and the effects of environment and genetics on our decisions, we are able to attribute an increasingly greater amount of the reasons for our choices to these outside factors, leaving less room for the ultimate cause of decisions to originate from within ourselves.

 Without free will from a gods-eye perspective, the notion of divine judgment becomes rather absurd.
 A flawless system designer with perfect, complete knowledge would not praise or blame his system for its behavior – just as an omniscient being, who would completely understand our behavior (a part of the system he created) would have no more reason to hold us morally accountable than we have to seek retribution on a kitchen knife for an accidental, self-inflected cut.
-If the universe is completely controlled and understood by an omniscient being, it would not make sense to speak about our actions as “good” or “bad” with respect to the creator’s point of view; all actions would be precisely in line with the creator’s laws of the universe, leaving us morally neutral from his perspective.
+If the universe is completely controlled and understood by an omniscient being, it would not make sense to speak about our actions as “good” or “bad” with respect to the creator’s point of view; all actions would be precisely in line with and predicted by the creator’s laws of the universe and its initial conditions, leaving us morally neutral from the creator’s perspective.

-The thoughts in this post are inspired by William Ramsey’s intro philosophy course at Notre Dame and Shuan Nichols‘ work.
+The thoughts in this post are inspired by William Ramsey’s intro philosophy course at Notre Dame, Shuan Nichols‘ work, and Sam Harris‘ book, “Free Will.”